isomerpages/moe-mahabodhisch/_for-parents/Sexuality Education 2026.md

 family as the basic unit of society.
 This means encouraging healthy, heterosexual marriages and stable nuclear family units with extended family support.
-The teaching and learning of SEd is based on respect for the values and beliefs of the different ethnic and religious communities in Singapore on sexuality issues.</p>
+The teaching and learning of SEd is based on respect for the values and beliefs of the different ethnic and religious</p>
+<p>communities in Singapore on sexuality issues.</p>
 </li>
 </ol>
-<p></p>
 <ol start="2" data-tight="true" class="tight">
 <li>
 <p>The <strong>Goals</strong> of Sexuality Education are:</p>